 The department does require a minimum B+ average in the final year of a B.Sc., and at least a mid-B average in the second last year of undergraduate studies.
 For entry to the Ph.D. program, an applicant must have achieved a minimum A-minus average in their M.Sc., or have an A-minus average in the final year of a B.Sc. (for Direct Entry to the Ph.D. program).
-International applicants from non-English speaking universities must have a minimum overall score of 7.0 on the IELTS (with a minimum score of 6.5 in each component of the test), or an overall score of at least 93 on the TOEFL IBT, with minimum scores of 22 in each of the Writing and Speaking sections (the TOEFL Institution Code for the Universities located in predominantly non-English speaking countries, so please check with the CSB Graduate Office if you are uncertain.
+International applicants from non-English speaking universities must have a minimum overall score of 7.0 on the IELTS (with a minimum score of 6.5 in each component of the test), or an overall score of at least 93 on the TOEFL IBT, with minimum scores of 22 in each of the Writing and Speaking sections (the TOEFL Institution Code for the University of Toronto is 0982).
+English proficiency scores are also required from most English speaking universities located in predominantly non-English speaking countries, so please check with the CSB Graduate Office if you are uncertain.